-The Group's principal business is the measuring and cutting tools market and the operation and management of industrial parks, and plans to further provide park operation services and professional integrated services in addition to carrying out its leasing business through self-building and operation.
-Phase I of the science and technology innovation park project is well on its track, and under the background of the continuous boom of the measuring and cutting tools industry, phase II of the science and technology innovation park project is planning to be constructed.
-In addition, the Group plans to integrate its existing resources to provide customers with ancillary value-added services such as logistics, property and e-commerce.
-By exploring upstream and downstream acquisition opportunities and establishing a cross-border e-commerce overseas team, the Group will continue to diversify its business and establish the Group as an integrated service provider for the leasing, operation and services of the measuring and cutting tools industrial park.
+The Group is principally engaged in the measuring and cutting tools market and the operation and management of industrial parks and provides park operation services and integrated professional services in addition to carrying out its leasing business.
+Phase I of the Science and Technology Innovation Park is well on its track and given the continuous boom of the measuring and cutting tools industry, the Group plans to initiate phase II project.
+Meanwhile, the Group plans to integrate its resources to provide customers with value-added services such as logistics, property and e-commerce, and by exploring upstream and downstream mergers and establishing a cross-border e-commerce team, the Group will diversify its businesses and be committed to becoming an integrated service provider for the leasing, operation and services of the measuring and cutting tools industrial park.